(833)-Badeloft

 Clogs

 Clogs can easily occur in any household that sees extensive use.
 Most commonly, hair and other debris cause clogs, which ultimately disrupt water flow and create obstructions in your piping.
 Clogs result in lower water pressure over time and may lead to damages in the future if left unattended.
 This is why it’s important to clean or repair your clogged pipes annually.
+Additionally, our bathtub capacity guide can help you understand how much water your bathtub holds and manage water flow more effectively.

 Leaks